 Look at the Liquidity Risks

-Stock liquidity involves the ability to buy or sell stock quickly due to availability of other traders in the market.
+Stock liquidity involves the ability to buy or sell stock quickly due to the availability of other traders in the market.
 A stock with limited trade volume can be risky because your investment may get stuck if you can’t sell the shares, even at a loss.

 Since sin stocks are avoided by many investors for ethical reasons, make sure that any sin stocks you are looking to invest in are traded reasonably regularly in the market so you can sell them out when you want to leave.

-Best Sin Stocks to Buy in 2019
+Best Sin Stocks to Buy

 - Altria is a prominent U.S. tobacco corporation built on a strong foundation.
 The Marlboro brand is one of the most popular in the world.
 The company has consistently offered dividends and is considered a good cash cow investment stock.